Blog – Posted on Monday, May 20

 3. Temeraire (His Majesty's Dragon) by Naomi Novik

 In the midst of the Napoleonic Wars, Captain Will Lawrence of the King’s Navy captures a ship carrying a precious dragon’s egg.
 When the hatchling inside imprints itself on Lawrence, he makes the decision to abandon his naval career and join Britain’s mighty fleet of dragon-bourne ‘aviators’.

-Novik creates a rich and rewarding alternative history, devising entire global cultures around fascinating dragon characters in this beloved series of page-turners.
+With Temeraire, Novik creates a rich and rewarding alternative history, devising entire global cultures around fascinating dragon characters in this beloved series of page-turners.

 4. Tooth and Claw by Jo Walton